2024-2025 Executive Board

 Her life has revolved around service, from establishing a sister city in El Salvador 19 years ago, to working as a certified Spanish interpreter, to serving as CEO of Roice-Hurst Humane Society.
 She considers it an honor to continue her service at the state level for Colorado municipalities and is proud to serve CML as a member of the Executive Board.

-Bob-DSC_3901-Crop Robert "Bob " Widner, Centennial city attorney
+Bob-DSC_3901-Crop Robert "Bob " Widner, City Attorney, Centennial

 Represents large population category; term expires June 2025